Dre Campbell Farm

 How to Prevent and Control Damping-Off Naturally

-You can take action to prevent damping off from happening or spreading.
+You can take action to prevent damping-off from happening or spreading.
 Below are some home remedies and natural products that you can try.

 1. Hydrogen Peroxide

-The good thing about this solution is that it does not harm the seedlings when used correctly.
+One advantage of this solution is that it does not harm the seedlings when used correctly.

 2. Sanitize All Seed Trays and Tools